READ TIME: 11 Minutes

 The HMRC can pursue directors personally for PAYE tax arrears and National Insurance Contributions under the Social Security Act.

 But you are not alone.
 We have helped many businesses with cash flow issues and prepared their case for negotiating with HMRC.
-Remember, the HMRC are an Unsecured Creditor.
-It is a “negotiation” and asking for 12 months to pay; you may only get offered only 6.
+Remember, the HMRC is an Unsecured Creditor.
+Remember you are in a “negotiation”, and asking for 12 months to pay; you though may only get offered 6 months.
 We have experience on how to negotiate that could help you.

 Directors and LLP members are accountable jointly and severally liable for specific tax debts unpaid.